aaronbloomfield/ccc/hws/arbitrage/index.md

     'dex_addrs': ['0x123456789abcdef0123456789abcdef123456789', '0x123456789abcdef0123456789abcdef123456789',
                   '0x123456789abcdef0123456789abcdef123456789', '0x123456789abcdef0123456789abcdef123456789',
                   '0x123456789abcdef0123456789abcdef123456789'],
+    'dex_fees': 0.005, # 0.5%, or from the DEX assignment: feeNumerator = 5, feeDenominator = 1000
     'tokencc_addr': '0x123456789abcdef0123456789abcdef123456789',
+    'max_eth_to_trade': 10.0,
+    'max_tc_to_trade': 100.0,
 }
 ```

 The `output()` function, below, will also be in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file, as well as a few more useful items.

-You can assume that the arbitrage_config.py will always be present and properly structured, and that all values will be valid.
-The parts of the `config` dict are:
+You may assume that the arbitrage_config.py will always be present and properly structured, and that all values will be valid.
+The parts of the `config` dictionary are:

 - `account_address`: the address of the Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account
 - `account_private_key`: the (decrypted) private key for that account, used to initiate transactions; this must be in the exact format shown above
     - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](ethprivate/index.html) -- you may have to run through that part again if you lost it or are now using a different key
     - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'` -- just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
 - `connection_is_ipc`: whether the connection URI (which is on the next line in this file) is a geth.ipc file or a URL -- this will determine how the web3 provider is created
+    - Your code MUST be able to handle both types of connections!
 - `connection_uri`: how to connect to the blockchain -- this will either be the path to a geth.ipc file or a URL to the course server; see the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) for details -- you either have to pass it to a `Web3.IPCProvider()` call or a `Web3.WebsocketProvider()` call
 - `price_eth`: the current price of ETH, in USD, as a float -- this is without all the extra decimal places
 - `price_tc`: the current price of TC, in USD, as a float -- this is without all the extra decimal places
+- `dex_addrs`: the smart contract addresses of the various DEX smart contracts; there will be at least two in this list
+- `dex_fees`: the percentage of fees that the DEX takes.
+To make using this simpler, for the purposes of this assignment, we will assume that all the DEXes have the same fee percentage.
 - `tokencc_addr`: the smart address of the TokenCC smart contract
-- `dex_addrs`: the smart contract addresses of the various DEX smart contracts; there will be at least two in this list
+- `max_eth_to_trade` is the maximum amount of ether to trade in a given transaction -- it's meant to allow you to limit your trade to a reasonable value (say, 10 ether) rather than accidentally trading everything you have by mistake
+- `max_tc_to_trade`: just like the previous, but with TC instead of ether

 You will need to edit all those values in arbitrage_config.py to match the deployed addresses (and other values) for your particular situation.

-We provide a few other things in arbitrage_config.py: the ABI for the DEX and the TokenCC for you to use.
-We also provide a function that will attempt to figure out the reason for a reverting transaction.
+We provide a few other things in arbitrage_config.py: the ABI for IDEX and ITokenCC for you to use.
+We also provide a function called `getTXNResult()` that will attempt to figure out what happened on a transaction function call (the return value or revert reason).
 You can see these in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

 #### Output